 Step 2: Attend a regularly scheduled garden tour to learn more about the garden.
 Information on garden tours or on being a docent can be found at www.smc.edu/garden

-Step 3: Complete and submit a plot application to Genevieve Bertone at the SMC Center for Environmental and Urban Studies.
+Step 3: Complete and submit a plot application and group roster to Genevieve Bertone at the SMC Center for Environmental and Urban Studies.

-Step 4: If your plot application is approved, you will receive a confirmation email asking you to send a list of group names and contact info to the SMC Director of Sustainability (see contact info below).
+Step 4: If your plot application is approved, you will receive a confirmation email confirming your roster and contact info and detailing next steps.

 Step 5: Attend a mandatory Garden Orientation with one of the garden advisors.
 Minimum 3 group members must attend, all group members should attend if possible.
 Print the waiver form.
 Bring signed waiver form to group orientation.
 All members of the group are required to sign the form.

 Step 6: Bring group waivers and planting ideas to the Garden Orientation.
 Please note that a waiver must be signed by every member working in the garden.
 The purpose of the Organic Learning Garden is to learn to grow food and plants should be SEASONAL, EDIBLE, and ORGANIC.

 Step 8: GET GROWING!
 Consultations are always available if you have questions.
 Someone from Club Grow or the Garden Advisor can help you get started.

 SMC OLG / Club Grow Meetings and Work Days